cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-alter-trigger.md

 ## Compatibility

-`ALTER TRIGGER` is a Greenplum Database extension of the SQL standard.
+`ALTER TRIGGER` is a Cloudberry Database extension of the SQL standard.

 ## See Also